 Accounting Schools in Massachusetts

 Accounting schools in Massachusetts are known for having numerous quality programs in accounting, including general accounting as well as more specialized areas of study and practice such as auditing, finance, and forensic accounting.
 The depth and breadth of programs offered by accounting schools in Massachusetts make it likely that you can find the right program for your educational needs and goals within the state.
-You might also find that an online degree program is the right fit for your skills and career aspirations.
+You might also find that an online degree program is a good fit for your skills and career aspirations.

-- There are 47 colleges and universities with accounting degree programs in Massachusetts.
+- There are 49 not-for-profit colleges and universities with accounting degree programs in Massachusetts.

 - 18 not-for-profit schools offer a master’s or advanced degree in accounting.

 - Highest graduation rate*: Babson College and Boston College, 92%1